Pico-Nation/picoio-wasm-spec-tests/README.md

-# EOSIO WASM Spec Tests
+# PICOIO WASM Spec Tests

-This repo provides a set of EOSIO unit tests that can be used to check a WASM Backend's conformance to the WebAssembly spec.
+This repo provides a set of PICOIO unit tests that can be used to check a WASM Backend's conformance to the WebAssembly spec.

 ## Tests